BriantOliveira/Personal-Notebook/neural-networks.md

 So consider "generously feasible" weight vectors that lie within the feasible region by a margin at least as great as the length of the input vector that defines each constraint plane.

+* Every time perceptron makes a mistake, the squared distance to all of these generously feasible weight vectors is always decreased by at  least the squared length of the update vector.